 Mary Stride at 709-538-8288 or

 Fax: 709-882-2292 or if you have trouble 709-882-2894

 You can also reach the Band Lawyer, Shayne McDonald at 709-882-2470.

-At no time will the office be closed unless there is a power outage.
+The office will not be closed unless there is a power outage.